 To report a problem with a traffic or pedestrian signal, call 311.
 Please have the exact location of the problem ready.

-DOT installs special signals at crosswalks to assist blind or low vision pedestrians.
+NYC DOT installs special signals at crosswalks to assist pedestrians who are blind or have low vision.
 The signals make sounds and vibrate when pedestrians push a button installed at the crosswalk.
 Learn more and see a list of all accessible pedestrian signals in New York City View a list of accessible pedestrian signals on NYC Open Data

 Turn signals reduce injuries for pedestrians and bicyclists, as well as improve safety, comfort and mobility for motorists.
 This video shows two examples of flashing yellow arrow left turn signals in New York City.